How does therapy work?

 Therapy usually takes place on a weekly basis, at the same time on the same day.
-Therapy sessions can be in-person, online or by telephone.
+Appointments can be in-person, online or by telephone.
 I will send you an email the day before as a reminder for the session and a link for online sessions where applicable.

-It is recommended that you book a consultation.
-It is important to me that you feel I am the right therapist for you.
-A consultation gives us a chance to meet and will give you an idea of what therapy with me would be like.
-You can ask me questions and there is no obligation to proceed with treatment.
+A first appointment gives us a chance to meet and will give you an idea of what therapy with me would be like.
+You can ask me questions and there is no obligation to proceed with therapy after this first meeting.

-A consultation can be booked here.
-Payment is required at the time of booking for a full length consultation, which costs £100 for 50 minutes.
+Appointments can be booked here.
+Payment is required at the time of booking.

-After the full consultation, I will email you links for an intake form with your contact/GP details and a Therapy Contract.
+After the first appointment, I will email you links for an intake form with your contact/GP details and a Therapy Contract.
 The link will open the documents for you to read, complete, sign and return the forms in just a few clicks.
 These forms must be completed before therapy sessions proceed.

 How much does it cost?

 Payments are taken in advance on the 1st of each month.
-I take payment by BACS and GoCardless.
+I take payment by BACS.

-I do offer a few concessionary appointments at £80 for students, or trainee / newly qualified practitioners subject to availability.
-Please ask about this during the consultation.
+I do offer concessionary appointments for students, or trainee therapists subject to availability.

 Therapy with me is open-ended, which means you can attend for a shorter or longer amount of time.
 I would recommend no less than 12 sessions minimum to take into account assessments, work on deeper-rooted issues and to give us time to build a therapeutic relationship.
 I believe the therapeutic relationship is key to successful therapy.